 Describe your first black belt grading and what it took to get you there?

 In the lead up to my black belt grading I was training 6 times a week and spent at least an hour every morning before work practicing my patterns, sparring and working on my fitness.

-As it turned out the black belt applicants were up first, then again about quarter of the way through to do one-step-sparing, then again half way through for some board breaks and free sparing, and then again between every other colour belt’s grading to do more free sparing.
-And then it came to the end and the black belt applicants were called up again, and for something different: we did some free sparing… I remember this last round of free sparring was particularly full on, with some particularly ‘enthusiastic’ black belts (although I wouldn’t want to mention any names like Instructor Lachlan or anything like that).
+My grading consisted of one-step-sparing, then again half way through for all of the board breaks and free sparing, and then again between every other colour belt’s grading to do more free sparing.
+And then it came to the end and the black belt applicants were called up again for free sparing… I remember this last round of free sparring was particularly full on, with some particularly ‘enthusiastic’ black belts.
 I was always sparring two to three other black belts – this lasted for about 15 minutes – but it felt like hours at the time.